ericyork/darkpatterns/to-do.md

 to-do.md

-+ (DONE) make coda and meta match header and footer of the rest
-+ add citations for the mass
 + replace .pdf link in footer with "github" remove pipe
-+ (DONE) remove the one tweet no longer loading.
-Screenshot the rest!
++ Screenshot all the tweets just in case!
 + fix all references to figures and twitter handles and links
-+ (NOPE) rewrite coda

 + finish off the meta page
++ add citations for the mass
++ check alt tags on all images
 + error-check the whole thing (regularize metis, techne, etc.)

++ inline the critical path css
-+ critical path?
++ write @media print rules (basically critical path?)
++ async and await, compress & lazy-load the images
 + compress and minify

++ (DONE) make coda and meta match header and footer of the rest
++ (DONE) remove the one tweet no longer loading.
++ (NOPE) rewrite coda